Bachelor of Exercise and Sport Science/Bachelor of Nutrition Science

 All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete

-• Academic Integrity Module (0-credit-point compulsory unit), HSE010 Exercise and Sport Laboratory Safety, HSN010 Food and Nutrition Laboratory Safety and SLE010 Laboratory and Fieldwork Safety Induction Program must be completed prior to related co-requisite units (all 0 credit point compulsory units).
+• Academic Integrity and Respect at Deakin (0-credit-point compulsory unit), HSE010 Exercise and Sport Laboratory Safety, HSN010 Food and Nutrition Laboratory Safety and SLE010 Laboratory and Fieldwork Safety Induction Program must be completed prior to related co-requisite units (all 0 credit point compulsory units).

 All Geelong Waurn Ponds Campus enrolled students are required to attend seminars and practical laboratory classes (if any) at the Melbourne Burwood Campus for the units marked (#) below.